Prostitution in ancient Rome: Other locations

-This section of article text is closely based on the Gutenberg edition of Petronius Arbiter - The Satyricon — Volume 06: Editor's Notes.
-It offers an outdated, moralising point of view and should be replaced by more recent scholarly work.

 The arches under the circus perimeter were a favored location for prostitutes.
 These vaulted arcade dens were thought to resemble furnaces "fornices", from which derives the English word fornication.

 The taverns were generally regarded by the magistrates as brothels and the waitresses were so regarded by the law.
 The poem "The Barmaid" ("Copa"), attributed to Virgil, proves that even the proprietress had two strings to her bow, and Horace, in describing his excursion to Brundisium, narrates his experience with a waitress in an inn.
 "Here like a triple fool I waited till midnight for a lying jade till sleep overcame me, intent on venery; in that filthy vision the dreams spot my night clothes and my belly, as I lie upon my back."
 The Aeserman inscription provides a dialogue between the tavern hostess and a transient.
 The bill for the services of a girl amounted to 8 asses.
 That bakers were not slow in organizing the grist mills is shown by a passage from Paulus Diaconus: "as time went on, the owners of these turned the public corn mills into pernicious frauds.
 For, as the mill stones were fixed in places under ground, they set up booths on either side of these chambers and caused prostitutes to stand for hire in them, so that by these means they deceived very many, some that came for bread, others that hastened thither for the base gratification of their wantonness."
 From a passage in Festus, it would seem that this was first put into practice in Campania: "prostitutes were called 'aelicariae', 'spelt-mill girls, in Campania, being accustomed to ply for gain before the mills of the spelt-millers".
 "Common strumpets, bakers' mistresses, refuse the spelt-mill girls," says Plautus.

 The Theatre of Pompey features multiple statues of women.
 Coarelli believed that the statues at Pompey's villa were of famous courtesans, after correlating the named statues with texts featuring named prostitutes.
 However, some scholars argue that these are actual female artists, such as poets, muses, and heroines.
 There is not enough evidence in the correlation between the names to suggest they are all prostitutes.